Recent posts: Bonzai Progressive

 After a break of two years, Sven & Adriaan gave Manu Riga a second chance but this time they promised they only would follow their heart and do what they like to do.

 After sending the 2005 track Tai chi girl to Bonzai Musicthey found that home.Bonzai appreciated and loved the different approach of Manu Riga.Manu Riga signed an artist deal with Bonzai Music in 2010 a remix for Quadran and George V followed soon.

 Time in Between is the first which is typical for their style.
-Progressive with a touch of Tribal and emotional synth
+Progressive with a touch of Tribal and emotional synth.

 Bonzai progressive means coming home for Manu Riga.

-New release from Quadran in Bonzai Progressive.
+New concept compilation series in Bonzai Progressive.